Managing the Application Control Policy

 This article explains how to configure the Application Control rulebase as part of Cato's Cloud Access Security Broker (CASB) solution.
 This rulebase helps to manage how users are allowed to access and work with the pre-defined applications and system categories.

-For more information about the Application Control policy in Cato, see What is the Cato CASB Solution.
+For more information about the Application Control policy in Cato, see What is the Unified CASB Solution?.

 Creating the Application Control Policy

-The Application Control policy is an extension of the Internet and WAN firewalls and only flows that are allowed by the firewall policies are inspected by the inline Application Control policy.
+The Application Control policy is an extension of the Internet and WAN firewalls for Cloud Applications.
+Only flows that are allowed by the firewall policies are inspected by the inline Application Control policy.
+The Application Control policy does not apply to apps with the Application type in the App Catalog.

 Note